Mary Berry’s classic Christmas cake recipe

 What is royal icing?

-Royal icing is a smooth paste of icing sugar which is mouldable when fresh but sets to a hard outer edge.
-It's ideal for wintery cakes because you can smooth it over cakes like a snowdrift, or rough it up into little peaks for a different snowy effect.
-If you can’t find shop-bought royal icing or you'd rather make you own, combine 400g icing sugar with 2 egg whites and a squeeze of lemon juice.
+If you can’t find shop-bought royal icing or you'd rather make your own royal icing, combine 400g icing sugar with 2 egg whites and a squeeze of lemon juice.
 Whisk the eggs lightly.
 Put the icing sugar in a large mixing bowl.
 Make a well in the middle, then pour in the egg whites and mix well, adding 1 tsp lemon juice.

 What can I do with leftover royal icing?

-Use any that's leftover to decorate gingerbread biscuits or small festive cupcakes.
+Use any that's leftover to decorate gingerbread man biscuits or small festive cupcakes.
 Store it in the fridge covered with a damp cloth or clingfilm.
-When you’re ready to use it again bring to room temperature and stir well.
+When you’re ready to use it again bring it to room temperature and stir well.
 You will need to mix with a spoon or whisk until the icing regains a thicker texture.

 When should I make this Christmas cake recipe?